divyansh-chouhan020/Quiz-A024/readme.md

 ## Contact

-For any questions or feedback, please contact [your email].
+For any questions or feedback, please contact me on [LinkedIn](https://www.linkedin.com/in/syedmoazamali/).

 Enjoy the quiz!